 One way to resolve an issue is to address it before it arises.
 In SEO, you as the web developer can do this by learning to think the way the search engines do.
 How will Google look at my website?
 Keeping this in mind is key to improving your site’s visibility.
 To help you out, tools such as SEO-browser.com are helpful to site owners. helping you learn to identify the parts of your website’s content that are visible to search engines and what parts are lacking.
 The actual appearance of a web page is accessible through Google cache.
 This allows the site constructors a view of their web pages as they’re found by search engines, and therefore, the users.
 Check Google’s text cache of this very page you are reading now to see the difference

 “I built a huge Flash site for jumping dog Flash site but I hardly get found.
 What’s going on? ”

 Whoa!
-That’s what we look like?
+That’s what it looks like?

-Hey, where did the fun go?
+Hey, where did my content go?